pmborg/Gravity-is-the-4th-Dimension/README.md

 <td>
 <img src="https://raw.githubusercontent.com/pmborg/Gravity-is-the-4th-Dimension/main/images/G4D.png" style="width:6.91772in;height:5.91772in" />

-> This image shows the traditional spacetime-rubber-sheet analogy.
+> This image shows the traditional spacetime–rubber-sheet analogy.
-> In G4D, the curvature is not in spacetime, but into a higher dimension.
+> In G4D, curvature is not intrinsic to spacetime, but extrinsic into a higher dimension.

 </td>
 </tr>